Football in Bolivia

-Association football is the most popular sport in Bolivia, where the first modern set of rules for the sport were established in 1923, which were a major influence on the development of the modern laws of the game.
+Association football is the most popular sport in Bolivia, with around 70% of the people in Bolivia considered association football fans.
+The first modern set of rules for the sport were established in 1923, which were a major influence on the development of the modern laws of the game.
 Bolivia has over 2,000 football clubs.

 Bolivia is home to one of the oldest football clubs (Oruro Royal) in South America.
-The top domestic league, the Liga Professional de Futbol Bolivia, is currently considered one of the most important leagues in South America.
+The top domestic league, the División de Fútbol Profesional, is currently considered one of the most important leagues in South America.
 The country also is home to the famous Tahuichi Academy which has delivered many Bolivian football stars.

 It has traditionally been a male-dominated sport, but women's football has become increasingly prominent in recent years.

 History

-Football was founded perhaps in late 19th century with the introduction of British sailors, Chileans, Peruvians and Argentines to the country.
+Football was founded perhaps in late 19th century with the introduction of British sailors, Chileans, to the country.
 Nonetheless, the consequence of the War of the Pacific slowed the progress of Bolivian football, and only into 20th century, the sport became popular.